 Please note that if Form E has not been completed and submitted, the application will be rejected.
+Also note, that you should only submit one 'Form E' per project.

-The international expert panel approved by Innovation Fund Denmark evaluates the scientific quality of the planned research activities of the project on basis of the information given in Form E and may comment on the relevance of the project based on Form A. Form E as well as all other forms has to be written in English as it will be sent into international peer review.
+The international expert panel approved by Innovation Fund Denmark evaluates the scientific quality of the planned research activities of the project on basis of the information given in Form E. Form E as well as all other forms has to be written in English as they will be sent into international peer review.